input-output-hk/partner-chains/docs/developer-guides/native-token-reserve-management.md

 #### Steps

-1. Implement V-function (see [example V-function](https://github.com/input-output-hk/partner-chains-smart-contracts/blob/master/onchain/src/TrustlessSidechain/ExampleVFunction.hs) in the partner-chains-smart-contracts repository).
+1. Implement `VFunction` (see [example VFunction](https://github.com/input-output-hk/partner-chains-smart-contracts/blob/master/onchain/src/TrustlessSidechain/ExampleVFunction.hs) in the partner-chains-smart-contracts repository).

-2. Compile the V-function script.
+2. Compile the `VFunction` script.

 3. Include the script as a CBOR in the reference.json.

 4. Add reference.json to the transaction and submit it to Cardano.

-5. Find and note the hash#id for the transaction that has the V-function script attached.
+5. Find and note the hash#id for the transaction that has the `VFunction` script attached.

 ### 1.3 Initializing token reserve controls